Big-Bee-Network/photogrammetry-short-course/index.md

 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "28 April 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "11am - 1p Pacific"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2021-04-28      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2022-09-01      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2021-04-28        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2022-09-28        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Katja Seltmann", "Jorrit Poelen"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Katja Seltmann", "Mark Smith"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: [ "you!" ]

 # ["helper one", "helper two"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["seltmann@ccber.ucsb.edu","jhpoelen@jhpoelen.nl"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["seltmann@ucsb.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---